 Examinations: There will be three in-class examinations.
-These will be given during lecture.
-Exam dates are listed on the schedule below.
+These will be given in the recitation meeting the day after the review listed below.
 There will be no make-up quizzes or exams, even in the case of an emergency.
 A missed quiz or examination counts as a zero unless you present a valid excuse from a physician or the Dean's Office.
 With an acceptable written excuse, your missed exam score will be replaced by your score on that portion of the material on the final exam.